100 Easy Quiz Questions and Answers Free Trivia General

 Metro Stations

-94. What pets Franklin Delano Roosevelt had?
+94. What pets did Franklin Delano Roosevelt have?

 Fala, a Scottish terrier; Meggie, a Scottish terrier; Major, a German shepherd; Winks, a Llewellyn setter; Tiny, an English sheepdog; President, a Great Dane; Blaze, a mastiff